-24 hours after the ultrasound scan, which I suppose I ought to be grateful found gall stones and not a baby, I was being prepared for emergency surgery.
+24 hours after the ultrasound scan I was being prepared for emergency surgery.
 The surgeon visited me on the ward shortly before my operation and she perched on the bed to explain what was wrong with me, and what the procedure was.
 As a nutritionist with a lecturer who specialised in liver and gall bladder disease, I was well aware that the gall bladder “was a bag of bile that helped digest lipids”, and what exactly was entailed in an emergency laparoscopic cholecystectomy (emergency key-hole gall bladder removal), and took great delight in informing the surgeon as much.
 Fortunately she saw the funny side of this, as I only realised after I had said this that it probably wasn’t sensible to annoy someone who would shortly be digging around inside my abdomen while I was unconscious.

 I was wheeled down to theatre on a rickety trolley and was surprised at how calm I was feeling considering that this was the first time I had ever had surgery.
 In the preparation room the surgeon asked me how I was feeling, and in response I did perhaps the most British thing anyone has ever done, and said;